Dos and don’ts when drafting an exploitation plan

 Do’s: 5 tips to boost your exploitation plan

-To ensure the success of your exploitation plan, Franchin advises to start planning the exploitation early in the research process and identify potential applications, market opportunities, and early-adopters from the beginning.
+To ensure the success of your exploitation plan, Marco Franchin advises to start planning the exploitation early in the research process and identify potential applications, market opportunities, and early-adopters from the beginning.
 Identifying and securing the necessary funding and resources to support the exploitation activities is also essential at this stage.

 Access to relevant expertise and infrastructure is essential for successfully executing the exploitation plan.
 A proper evaluation of the intellectual property (IP) generated by the research and the development of strategies for protecting and managing it effectively is another factor to consider from the very beginning.
 In order to do so you should: